 Tropical Ale dough pizza bianca with fresh herbs, potato and broad beans

-Bites or Main, serves 2Smokey and slightly spicy flavours enhanced by Lowlander Tropical Ale.
+Lunch or Starter, serves 2Smokey and slightly spicy flavours enhanced by Lowlander Tropical Ale.

 - 200 gr flour